Skip to main content

 Timeline: 4 months (required by law)

-Tennessee law requires publishing notice to creditors and notifying known creditors directly.
-They have 4 months to file claims against the estate.
-This sounds scary but isn't.
+We publish notice to creditors and notify known creditors directly.
+They have 4 months to file claims.
 Most estates have few or no creditor claims.
-We handle the publication, notices, and any claims that do come in.
+We handle all notices and review any claims that come in.

 3